 Natural breast augmentation almost always refers to the shape of the augmented breast.
 This means that the breasts after surgery has a more anatomic form in which the lower half of the breast is fuller than the top half.
 This breast augmentation result is most consistently achieved by using shaped or tear drop silicone breasts.
-These are textured silicone implants that come in a variety of base shapes to match that of the woman’s breast base width and height.
+These are silicone implants that come in a variety of base shapes to match that of the woman’s breast base width and height.

 Breast Augmentation – Before Surgery

 An examination of the breasts is made to determine their shape and size and the most effective surgical approach.
 Implants alone may be inadequate for those women with significant breast sagging and a breast lift may need to be considered with implants in these cases.
 A thorough understanding of the advantages and disadvantages of saline and silicone gel implants should be appreciated by the patient so they can make the right choice for themselves.
 Mammograms, in certain patients, may be required prior to surgery.
 Particular importance is paid to the amount of symmetry between the breasts and whether any significant droopiness (ptosis) exists, both of which can affect the final cosmetic result.
 Preoperative instructions include the avoidance of any drugs which contain aspirin two weeks prior to surgery to minimize the possibility of excess bleeding during or after surgery.

 Complications from breast implant surgery such as infection and problems with healing of the incisions are quite rare.
 The important long-term risks of implant deflation (with the use of saline implants), capsular contracture (breast becomes too firm due to the excessive formation of scar around the implant), and asymmetry (differences between the two breasts) will be thoroughly discussed with you before surgery.